F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-delete-configmap.rst

 .. note::

-   The bold lines in the examples below should be modified based on your currently deployed ConfigMap.
-To help you understand how to modify the lines, view the example deployment at the bottom of the page.
+   The bold lines in the examples below should be modified based on your ConfigMap.

 #.
 Log in to the command line of Kubernetes Master Node.